scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/comparative_statistics/mann_whitney_u.rst

       df[df['lang'] == 'de']

-  This will create a new DataFrame, which only includes those rows where the filter mask is :code:`True`, but still includes all columns
+  This will create a new DataFrame, which only includes those rows where the filter mask is :code:`True`, but still includes all columns.

 * Finally, we select only the "title_tokens" column from our filtered DataFrame: